This topic describes how to create a serverless Kubernetes (ASK) cluster in the Container Service for Kubernetes (ACK) console.

-- In the left-side navigation pane, click Serverless Clusters.
+- In the left-side navigation pane of the ACK console, click Clusters.

 Parameter Description Cluster Name Enter a name for the cluster.Note The name must be 1 to 63 characters in length, and can contain digits, letters, and hyphens (-).
 Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
-The name of the selected resource group appears on the page.
-Region Select a region to deploy the cluster.
-Zone Select a zone to deploy the cluster.
-VPC Set a virtual private cloud (VPC) to deploy the cluster.
-ASK clusters support only VPCs.
-You can select an existing VPC or create a VPC.
+The name of the selected resource group is displayed, as shown in the following figure.Move the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
+The name of the selected resource group appears.
+Region Select the region where you want to deploy the ASK cluster.
+Time Zone

-- Create VPC: If you select this option, ACK automatically creates a VPC and a network address translation (NAT) gateway in the VPC.
-ACK also configures source network address translation (SNAT) entries for the NAT gateway.
+- Create VPC: If you select this option, ACK automatically creates a VPC and a Network Address Translation (NAT) gateway in the VPC.
+ACK also configures Source Network Address Translation (SNAT) entries for the NAT gateway.

 For more information, see Create a VPC.

-This parameter is available only when you select Create VPC for VPC.Note After you select Create VPC, you can select or clear Automatically Create a NAT Gateway and Configure SNAT Rules for VPC.
+This parameter is required only when you set VPC to Create VPC.Note After you select Create VPC, you can specify whether to automatically create a NAT gateway and configure SNAT entries for the NAT gateway.
 If you clear this check box, you must manually create a NAT gateway and configure SNAT entries to enable Internet access for the cluster.
 Otherwise, the cluster cannot access the Internet.

-For more information, seeCreate a NAT gateway.
+For more information, see Create NAT gateways.

-- If you select this check box, an EIP is created, and port 6443 used by the API server is opened on master nodes.
-You can connect to and manage the cluster by using kubeconfig over the Internet.
+- If you select this check box, an elastic IP address (EIP) is created and attached to an Internet-facing SLB instance.
+Port 6443 used by the API server is opened on master nodes.
+You can connect to and manage the ACK cluster by using kubeconfig over the Internet.

 - If you clear this check box, no EIP is created.
-You can connect to and manage the cluster only by using kubeconfig from within the VPC.
+You can connect to and manage the ACK cluster only by using kubeconfig from within the VPC.